Getting Top Dollar When Selling Your Boat

 When the prospective buyer sees a boat that has not been properly maintained, two thoughts enter their mind, maintenance is equally shoddy on all systems and secondly low-ball offer.

 Any yacht broker will tell you that the first 30 seconds aboard are the most important, and if the buyer sees a sparkling boat, it is already half sold.
 In real estate, the three most important words in a home are “location, location, location.”
-For yachts, it is appearance, appearance, appearance.”
+For selling your boat, it is appearance, appearance, appearance.”

 Prior to listing the boat with a broker, wax the hull, polish the metal to a gleam and add a coat of fresh varnish.
 Teak decks and caps should not be gray, and fiberglass decks should not have stains.
-A small investment in maintenance can earn you thousands in resale value.
+A small investment in maintenance can earn you thousands when selling your boat.

 An excellent example is how one of our customers received top dollar for his vessel.
 His boat had never been waxed or polished for 3 years and had no routine service completed.
 After the hull was cleaned and waxed, and routine maintenance was completed the sell price went up about $100,000 for only $20,000 worth of work and there was no doubt that it helped sell the boat.
 We will never know for sure, but the new owner may have walked away had nothing been done.